andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 These are strategies where we have two or more environments that we deploy into, but only one of them receives production traffic from real customers.
 The new code is deployed first into a non-production environment, and the release is performed moving traffic to this environment.
 These kinds of patterns are very powerful and require little or no change to our existing application code.

 As the most used release environment-based patterns are: *blue-green deployments*, *canary releases* and *cluster immune systems*.
-To get hands-on into these patterns and learn how to apply them successfully in practice, [subscribe the newsletter](https://andreybleme.substack.com/)!

 ![Canary Release](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/canary-release.png)